 Rangdum village, at 11998 feet gives a stunning view, with the mighty Drang-drung glaciers (average elevation of 15680 feet, maximum length 23 kilometers) on one side and green meadows on the other side where sheep graze lazily; under the watchful eyes of nomadic shepherds called Bakarwals.
-About 30 monks live in the Rangdum monastery where Tibetan Buddhism is followed.
+Leh is very famous for its monasteries one such is Rangdum monastery, about 30 monks live here and follow Tibetan Buddhism

 As many as 225 species of exotic birds including the famous black-necked crane and brown-headed gull can be found around Tsomoriri lake, an awesome wetland at 15075 feet.
 The stunningly beautiful lake attracts a large number of tourists during summer.
 Many pilgrims visit the 300-year old Korzok monastery located on the banks of the Tsomoriri Lake.
 At this place one can find wildlife apart from cows, yaks and donkeys roaming freely.
 The Manali-Leh road winds through Taglang La at 17480 feet, which is one of the highest motorable passes in the world.
 Tourists need to take a permit at Leh to visit Tsomoriri.